top of page

 The door cover is made from black silk, richly embroidered with silver and gold threads, crafted with precision to highlight intricate Qur’anic inscriptions, the Shahadah (testimony of faith), and praises for Allah SWT and the Prophet Muhammad SAW

-Silver and gold-plated wires (zari) were imported primarily from India and Europe, while the silk was often sourced from Egyptian or Syrian regions.
+Silver and gold-plated wires (Zari) were imported primarily from India and Europe, while the silk was often sourced from Egyptian or Syrian regions

 The door cover is made from black silk, richly embroidered with silver and gold threads, crafted with precision to highlight intricate Qur’anic inscriptions, the Shahadah (testimony of faith), and praises for Allah SWT and the Prophet Muhammad SAW